deepakbhomkar/solidity-hw20/.ipynb_checkpoints/README-checkpoint.md

     ![C2_kovan_deposit](Images/C2_kovan_deposit.png)

 *   Etherscan log for deposit run.
-This will show that the deposits were made to 3 addresses from sender using contract# 2
+This wi llshow that the deposits were made to 3 addresses from sender using contract# 2

     ![C2_kovan_etherscan](Images/C2_kovan_etherscan.png)